- Kilowatt refers to the rate at which energy is used; kilowatt-hours refer to total energy consumption.

 The most effective way to minimize peak demand is to understand your facility's load profile, which describes how you use energy over time—typically a 24-hour period.
 Once you have established your load profile, consider the following strategies for reducing peak demand:

-- Implement energy-efficiency measures to reduce energy demand during peak periods.
-Adjust thermostats to reduce energy use for air-conditioning and install dimmers and occupancy sensors to minimize lighting demand.
+- Adjust thermostats to reduce energy use for air conditioning and install dimmers and occupancy sensors to minimize lighting demand.

 - Install automatic sequencers on your system's power supply to prevent high energy use equipment from starting simultaneously.